 I am a new investor.
 How do I get my KYC done?

-You will need to submit following documents to the AMC (mutual fund house) or R&T agent:
+You will need to submit the following documents to the AMC (mutual fund house) or R&T agent:

 - Address proof (both Indian and overseas)